-Subject matter of the contracts envisaged Type of procurement Type of contract Indicative time-frame 31 Indicative number of contracts envisaged 32 Estimated value in EUR 33 Estimated value in EUR 34 IT system integration services for the Agency service Specific contracts based on an existing framework contract Q1, Q2 3 2,185,000 IT consultancy services for the implementation of the Agency's REMIT Information System (ARIS) service Specific contracts based on an existing framework contract Q1 1 500,000 Consultancy services for the implementation of the Agency's REMIT Information System (ARIS) service Specific contracts based on existing framework contracts Q1 - Q2 2 550,000 Market monitoring software for the Agency's REMIT information system (ARIS) service Specific contracts based on an existing framework contract Q1, Q2, Q3 4 1,000,000 Oracle consultancy, software licenses and associated services service Specific contracts based on an existing framework contract Q1, Q2 3 835,000 Infrastructure upgrades, maintenance and vendor support for ARIS Order forms based on existing framework contracts Q1 - Q2 1 1,005,000 Business intelligence tool for data collection and analysis Order forms based on an existing framework contract Q1 1 75,000 IT consultancy to update and maintain the code for processing data and performing the calculation related to the 70% target service Service contract Q1 1 20,000 Provision of economic assistance in the field of energy regulation for the Agency service Framework contracts Q1 5 650,000
+Subject matter of the contracts envisaged Type of procurement Type of contract Indicative time-frame 29 Indicative number of contracts envisaged 30 Estimated value in EUR 31 Estimated value in EUR 32 IT system integration services for the Agency service Specific contracts based on an existing framework contract Q1, Q2 2 2,185,000 IT consultancy services for the implementation of the Agency's REMIT Information System (ARIS), information security and revision of HW/SW architecture service Specific contracts based on an existing framework contract Q1 - Q2 1 500,000 Benchmarking, advisory and consultancy services in information and communication technology service Specific contracts based on an existing framework contract Q1 - Q2 1 550,000 Non-exclusive licenses of a variety of software products to the Agency and the provision of maintenance, support and other informatics services and documentation service Order forms based on existing framework contracts Q1 - Q3 4 1,075,000 Oracle consultancy, software licenses, maintenance and associated services service Specific contracts based on an existing framework contract Q1 - Q2 4 1,235,000 Infrastructure upgrades, maintenance and vendor support for ARIS service Order forms based on existing framework contracts Q1 - Q3 3 530,000 Datacentre infrastructure solutions and services service Order forms based on existing framework contracts Q1 - Q3 3 475,000 Provision of economic assistance in the field of energy regulation for the Agency service Framework contracts Q1 5 650,000

-31 Indicative timeframe for launching new procurement procedure or for signing specific contracts/order forms under the existing framework contracts.

-32 Order forms throughout the year are counted as one contract.

-33 Estimated commitments 2022.
+29 Indicative timeframe for launching new procurement procedure or for signing specific contracts/order forms under the existing framework contracts.
+30 Order forms throughout the year are counted as one contract.
+31 Estimated commitments 2022.

-34 Estimated value for procurement procedures for new framework contracts.
+32 Estimated value for procurement procedures for new framework contracts.